 The Catalyst Café is located on the 2nd floor of WTHR, across from the entrance to WTHR 200.
 It is open throughout the academic year, closed during the summer and university holidays.
-The cafe offers Starbucks coffee and espressobased drinks, as well as hot soup, Asian rice plates, bottled beverages, pastries and packaged sandwiches and salads.
+The cafe offers Starbucks coffee and espressobased drinks, as well as hot soup, Asian rice plates, Chick-Fil-A and burgers, bottled beverages, pastries and packaged sandwiches and salads.
 The adjacent Leighty Commons is usually an informal gathering and study space for all students, but may be reserved for departmental events through the Main Office